After Lebanese Leader's TV Appearance, Doubts Grow About His Future — And Lebanon's

 The story of the fate of Lebanon's erstwhile prime minister is unfolding like a real-life television drama.

 Last week, Saad Hariri announced his resignation in a televised address from Saudi Arabia.
-The sudden move left Lebanon in shock, and fueled heavy speculation that the Saudi royal family had forced him to step down.
-Lebanon's President Michel Aoun even said he believes that Hariri — who also holds Saudi citizenship — is being held in Saudi Arabia against his will.
+The sudden move left Lebanon in shock and fueled heavy speculation that the Saudi royal family had forced him to step down.
+Lebanese President Michel Aoun even said he believes that Hariri — who also holds Saudi citizenship — is being held in Saudi Arabia against his will.

 For eight days following his resignation on Nov.
 4, Hariri was seen but not heard.
-The official Saudi Press Agency carried photographs of him meeting Saudi King Salman bin Abdul-Aziz Al Saud Salman at a palace in the Saudi capital Riyadh.
+The official Saudi Press Agency carried photographs of him meeting Saudi King Salman bin Abdul-Aziz Al Saud Salman at a palace in the Saudi capital, Riyadh.

 Days later, Hariri's private plane returned to Lebanon, but he didn't.